Indian Key Historic State Park Guide

 Transportation

 Indian Key is only accessible by boat.
-You can rent a kayak or boat from various locations in Islamorada, or take a guided tour.
-Robbie's Marina is a popular departure point.
-Be sure to check the weather conditions before heading out, as the crossing can be rough in choppy seas.
+You can rent a boat or kayak from various locations in Islamorada, or take a guided tour to the island.
+There is no public transportation to the island itself.

 Opening Hours

-8 AM until sunset, 365 days a year
+8 AM until sundown, 365 days a year